eModbus/Utilities/README.md

 ``const typename *data();``

 Get start address of the elements in buffer.
-Due to the nature of the rolling buffer, this address is VOLATILE and needs to be read again every time the buffer is used!
-Else old data may be read.
 A read usually will be done like ``memcpy(target, ringbuf.data(), ringbuf.size() * sizeof(typename));`` to not spend too much time between reading the start address and buffer size and the read proper.

 ### empty()